 How does my doctor know which drugs require prior authorization?

-If you encounter a denial at the pharmacy because your provider did not contact us to initiate a prior authorization, call our pharmacy team and we will contact the provider on your behalf to begin the prior authorization process.
+If you encounter a denial at the pharmacy because your provider did not contact us to initiate a prior authorization, call the pharmacy team and we will contact the provider on your behalf to begin the prior authorization process.